In high-volume packaging, the challenge is often not cutting the sheet. It is separating the waste and stacking the finished product cleanly.

 A simple flatbed die is often judged by cut and crease quality.
 On BOBST-style machines, waste removal and blanking after cutting also define production speed.

-The die set should be designed together with the stripping and blanking flow, not as a cutting board alone.
+The die set is planned together with the stripping and blanking flow, not as a cutting board alone.

 What stripping does